VeryGoodOpenSource/dart_frog/docs/docs/advanced/debugging.md

 In some cases, you'll want to debug your Dart Frog app, and you might have noticed that by adding just the breakpoint, the debugger doesn't stop there like it does by default in a Flutter app.
 Below, there are two quick and easy options for debugging code in Dart Frog.

-## Debugging with Dart Frog Plugin 🐸
+## Debugging with Dart Frog IDE Extension 🐸

 :::caution
-This extension is only available for Visual Studio Code, if you are using another IDE, please refer to the Debugging by Attaching to Dart Process section.
+This extension is only available for Visual Studio Code, if you are using another IDE, please refer to the **Debugging by Attaching to Dart Process** section.
 :::

 - Go to the Visual Studio Code Marketplace in [here](https://marketplace.visualstudio.com/items?itemName=VeryGoodVentures.dart-frog) and install the extension.